Wayne Simmonds: Early life

-Simmonds was born and raised in the Toronto suburb of Scarborough, Ontario, the third of four sons, in addition to one daughter, born to Cyril Simmonds and Wanda Mercury-Simmonds.
+Simmonds was born and raised in the Toronto suburb of Scarborough and attended Birchmount Park Collegiate Institute, Ontario.
+He was the third of four sons, in addition to one daughter.
+His parents were Cyril Simmonds and Wanda Mercury-Simmonds.
 His family is originally from North Preston, Nova Scotia.
 Despite growing up in the Toronto area, Simmonds has said he grew up a fan primarily of the Detroit Red Wings.
 His favourite player growing up was Sergei Fedorov.

-In third grade Simmonds wrote a report for career day in which he said he wanted to be a pro hockey player.
-His teacher was discouraging but Simmonds didn't change what he wrote.
+In third grade, Simmonds wrote a report for career day in which he stated his desire to be a professional ice hockey player.
+His teacher was discouraging, but Simmonds was undeterred.

-Simmonds spent the majority of his minor hockey career playing A and AA hockey in the east end of Toronto, including the Minor Midget Toronto Aces in 2003–04 season of the Greater Toronto Hockey League (GTHL).
+Simmonds spent the majority of his minor hockey career playing A and AA hockey on the east side of Toronto, including the Minor Midget Toronto Aces in 2003–04 season of the Greater Toronto Hockey League (GTHL).
 After several GTHL AAA players graduated the following summer to junior hockey, Simmonds moved up to the AAA level for the first time with the Toronto Jr. Canadiens midgets of the GTHL in 2004–05.

-Playing career
+Athletic career

 Amateur

 After Simmonds was scouted at the Telus Cup Regional Midget tournament in the spring of 2005, Mike McCourt noticed him and signed him for the following season with the Brockville Braves of the Central Junior A Hockey League for the 2005–06 season.
 McCourt was general manager and coach of the Braves and added Simmonds to his club.

 Two years after being passed over in the Ontario Hockey League (OHL) Draft, Simmonds was selected as an 18-year-old by the Owen Sound Attack in the sixth round, 114th overall, in the 2006 OHL Priority Selection.

 Simmonds spent his major junior career playing two seasons in the OHL from 2006 until 2008 with the Owen Sound Attack and Sault Ste.
 Marie Greyhounds.
 He also played for Canada at the 2008 World Junior Ice Hockey Championships.
 While playing with the Jr. Canadiens, Simmonds became friends with Chris Stewart.
 The two would later purchase a house together in Toronto, where they lived during the off-season.